- Books, Literature, and Writing

 My Introduction to Holly

 I never watched or read Breakfast at Tiffany’s until my early thirties.
-This was a time in my life where I was finally, 100% breaking free and living my life on my own terms.
+This was a time in my life where I was finally, 100% breaking free and living life on my own terms.
 I had always heard of Holly Golightly; seen the iconic pictures of Audrey Hepburn’s perfect portrayal of Truman Capote’s creation whom he, himself, described as being “beyond childhood, yet this side of belonging to a woman.”
 Almost as soon as I started reading Mr. Capote’s classic I fell in love with the gamine, Holly Golightly.
 And it was no wonder why; she possessed the ultimate aura of liberation which, for most of my life, I felt I was never allowed to embrace until recently.

 There are a couple of opinions as to what Holly Golightly did to support herself.
 Whether or not she was a call girl or a gold digger is up for debate.
 If either is the case, nothing within the pages of the story, or even in the movie, indicates that she was doing anything against her own will.
 She lived life on her own terms.
-She also showed that she loved on her own terms when, in the novella, she says that her ideal partner would be Nehru, Wendell Wilkie or Garbo, adding that a person ought to be able to marry men or women.
-On screen this was changed to Nero, Albert Schweitzer and Leonard Bernstein.
+She also showed that she loved on her own terms when, in the novella, she says that her ideal partner would be Nehru, Wendell Wilkie, or Greta Garbo, adding that a person ought to be able to marry men or women.
+On screen, this was changed to Nero, Albert Schweitzer, and Leonard Bernstein.